Shady-Data/09-Assembly/01_Debugging/02_IO_Debugging.md

 **Note: Printf() is often overlooked by modern debugging tools, but is still a proven and indispensable method of debugging.**

 **To debug using printf()**
-* **Print variables, outputs, etc. to see if the data meets your expecations.
+* Print variables, outputs, etc. to see if the data meets your expecations.

-Recall `step 4: analyze snapshot`: Using printf(), we can test all of the things we think to be true
+**Recall `step 4: analyze snapshot`: Using printf(), we can test all of the things we think to be true**

-*example: a value should be 5, a return should be at this pointer, this condition should be true...*

-As code is found that does not meet our expectations, we can begin to formulate **why** and **how**.
+**Example: a value should be 5, a return should be at this pointer, this condition should be true, As code is found that does not meet our expectations, we can begin to formulate **why** and **how**.

 ---